treasure-data/td-js-sdk/README.md

     tableName       : '...'
     })
 ```
 - element: HTMLElement -> Default is `window.document`.
-Default setting will observe all of above elements.
-You can set a element if you want to focus on particular element.
+Default setting will observe all elements above.
+You can set an element if you want to focus on a particular element.
-- extendClickData: Function -> Default is function to be set element attributes.
+- extendClickData: Function -> Default is function to set element attributes.
 You can set function adding special tracking data by extending `function(e: event, elementData: ElementObject)`.
 - ignoreAttribute: string -> Default is `"td-ignore"` You can set attribute name to ignore element. (e.g. `<span role='button' class='button-design' id='button-id' td-ignore />`)
 - tableName: string -> Default tableName is `"clicks"`.
-Click tracking event will be stored into `tableName` on TreasureData
+Click tracking event will be stored into `tableName` in TreasureData

 ### Treasure#trackPageview(table, success, error)